ludios/quickmunge/README.md

 The black sheep are `munge-sets` and `munge-sets-interactively`, which load from files instead.

-`decode-entities` requires BeautifulSoup 3.x.

 `linkify` requires `sed`

-Everything else requires just Python 2.7.
+Everything else requires just Python 3.x.